 - The patient lies on his/her stomach on a procedure table.
 If sedation is used, an intravenous (IV) line is started so that relaxation medicine (sedation) can be given.

 - The skin over the treatment area (neck, mid-back, or low back) is well cleaned to minimize the risk of infection.

-- The physician numbs a small area of skin with numbing medicine (anesthetic), which may sting for a few seconds.
+- The physician numbs a small area of skin by injecting a numbing medicine (anesthetic) in the region of the RFA injection site.

-- The physician uses x-ray guidance (fluoroscopy) to direct a special (radiofrequency) needle alongside the medial or lateral branch nerves.
+- The physician uses x-ray guidance (fluoroscopy) to direct the RFA needle toward the medial or lateral branch nerves.

-- This process will be repeated for additional nerves.
+- This process may be repeated for additional nerves.

 In This Article:

 Immediately after the RFA, the patient is shifted to a recovery room for 15 minutes to an hour (if sedation was used) where his/her vital signs are continuously monitored.
 Depending on the area treated, a superficial burning pain with hypersensitivity, similar to a sunburn feeling may be experienced.
 Sometimes a slight numbness of the skin over the same area may also be experienced.

 A few precautions and tips for the first day or two after RFA are: